 If you have already prepared a new forecast, you can send this directly to the Energy Procurement Desk by emailing EPD@gazprom-energy.com.
 Please include the relevant meter point reference (MPR) or AG numbers which can both be found on your monthly bill.

-From September, our meter reading partners will start visiting sites to take meter readings (subject to any local lockdown rules).For the protection of yourself and the engineers visiting your business, our service providers have drafted new method statements in line with best practice and government advice on COVID-19.
+Yes.
+Our meter reading partners have resumed visiting sites to take meter readings (subject to any local lockdown rules).For the protection of yourself and the engineers visiting your business, our service providers have drafted new processes and procedures in line with best practice and government advice on COVID-19.
 Some sites may require additional safety precautions/measures, these will normally be detailed during a site induction.We encourage you to submit monthly meter readings via the below channels;

 Yes.
-Site visits for AMR and smart meter installations restarted in June and we have been working with our service providers to plan a phased and controlled return to normal service.
+Site visits for AMR and smart meter installations have now resumed.
 If you had an appointment that had to be cancelled as a result of COVID-19, you should receive a new date soon if you haven’t already.

-For the protection of you and the engineers visiting sites, our service providers have drafted new method statements in line with best practice and government advice on COVID-19.
+For the protection of you and the engineers visiting sites, our service providers have drafted new processes and procedures in line with best practice and government advice on COVID-19.
 Some sites may require additional site safety precautions/measures, and these will normally be detailed during a site induction.

 Yes.
-Site visits for meter installations and other site works restarted in June and we have been working with our service providers to plan a phased and controlled return to normal service.
+Site visits for meter installations and other site works have now resumed.
 If you had an appointment that had to be cancelled as a result of COVID-19, you should receive a new date soon if you haven’t already.

 There is no change to our emergency arrangements.
 Please go to our emergencies page for information on what to do if you smell gas or are experiencing a power cut.